ANTHRO NEW ENGLAND CODE OF CONDUCT

 - Westin Boston Seaport housekeeping staff are required by policy to inspect every room once per day, even if the room is not to be serviced.
 Housekeepers will not begin their rounds until 10:00 AM.
 Thereafter they will initially bypass rooms with “do not disturb” signs on the doors, but at the end of their rounds they must return to those rooms and will knock on the door.
 Attendees must allow housekeeping staff access to the room at that time.
 That means that even if the “do not disturb” sign is displayed, after 10:00 AM the room must at some point be inspected and serviced (if necessary) by the end of housekeeping rounds.

 - All the Pillows

-- Please contact the Boston Park Plaza front desk with reasonable requests for extra blankets, pillows, towels, and other hotel room amenities.
+- Please contact the Westin Boston Seaport front desk with reasonable requests for extra blankets, pillows, towels, and other hotel room amenities.
 Requests for room amenities beyond the number that is considered reasonable and customary for a single room will not be honored.
 Kindly bring such extra items from home if they are expected to be needed.

 - Nonprofit Type